Vectorredz/cs32-mp1/README.md

 ## Unit Test

-For unit testing, we primarily used a controlled, randomized test generator for testing edge cases and determining efficiency.\
+For unit testing, we primarily used a controlled, semi-randomized test generator for testing edge cases and determining efficiency.
+For this reason, asserts on more complex checks were not used within the implementation (e.g Sequence of Trees increasing/decreasing $k$'s assertion).
+Instead, they are present in special test functions, which will be discussed later on in this section.
 It is divided into the **Python-side**, and the **C-side**.

+*One thing to note is that the tester directly includes a source file based on the selected list implementation in its settings header, which will be discussed later on in this section.
+I believe it may be an unusual and risky way of source management, though it has helped us simplify things in the meantime to not worry about object file linking when compiling and running the tester's source file directly.*

 ### Summary
 *\* All relevant tester files are located in **[mirror-flower](mirror-flower)***\